 Micah McCoy serves as the Communications Manager, managing ACLU-NM media and press relations.
 Before joining the ACLU in July 2009, Micah worked as a freelance writer in Austin, TX.
 After graduating from Austin College with degrees in Sociology and Spanish, Micah spent a year in Kenya working as the Communications Coordinator for the East Africa regional office of Church World Service, a relief, development and advocacy organization.
 Micah also served as a volunteer coordinator for No More Deaths, an immigrants’ rights and border advocacy organization based out of Tucson, AZ.
 Micah is an avid fly-fisherman and snowboarder.
 He is also the author of several award-winning plays and acts in live theatre locally in Albuquerque.

-Alexandra Freedman Smith joined the ACLU as a staff attorney in March, 2011.
+Alexandra Freedman Smith joined the ACLU as a staff attorney in March, 2011 and in May, 2014 became legal director for the affiliate.
 She graduated from the University of New Mexico School of Law in the top 10% of her class in 2002.
 While in law school, Alexandra was a member of the award winning American Bar Association Moot Court Team, and she was the Vice President of the Innocence and Justice Project.
 After graduating from law school, Alexandra worked as an associate attorney at the law firm Freedman Boyd Daniels Hollander Goldberg & Ives P.A. for four years.
 She also worked as a solo practitioner while raising her two children.
 While in private practice, Alexandra worked with the ACLU as a cooperating attorney, and was a winner of the ACLU’s 2008 Cooperating Attorney of the Year Award.
 Alexandra served on the board of directors of the Southwest Women’s Law Center for seven years, and the New Mexico Women’s Justice Project for five years.

 Jesse Hale joined the ACLU of New Mexico as a staff attorney in August, 2013 after graduating from the University of New Mexico School of Law that spring.
 In law school, he was involved with the student chapter of the ACLU-NM and the Association of Public Interest Law, where he served as Co-President.
 Jesse also worked with a legal team, on behalf of a death row inmate, in preparing a petition to the Supreme Court of the United States.
 A native of Albuquerque, Jesse earned his undergraduate degree in history from the University of New Mexico.
 After graduating, Jesse worked in the U.S. Senate in Washington, D.C. and on a 2008 Senate campaign.